drts01/notes/stackedit/az.md

 > Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job."

-On-prem and public cloud teams base images did not match the rest rest of the infrastructure causing deployment issues for service teams.
 * **Situation**: Needed to spin up a test environment to develop the build of a new server type.
 The provisioning system for physical infra was owned by another team.
 The documentation was very verbose without a clear starting point.
 * **Task**: As an engineer for the OpenStack tiger team, we needed automated builds of the infra.
 * **Action**:  Wrote and created a PR for a quickstart guide.
 * **Result**: Better documentation for another team.
-Also, empowered new engineer to quickly get started with a testing environment.
+Also, empowered new engineers to quickly get started with a testing environment.

 ## Invent and Simplify